Below are the answers to some frequently asked questions.

 Corporate: A company purchases all staterooms for a meeting or incentive program and provides those staterooms at no charge to its employees, customers or vendors.

 Affinity or Promotional (Re-Sale): An organization charters the ship with the intention to re-sell all or a portion of staterooms to consumers sharing a common interest OR as a general re-sale to non-related consumers.
 The client typically creates unique onboard programming with the intention of charging a premium for the exclusive opportunity.
 The primary of affinity or promotional (Re-Sale) programs are:

-Royal Caribbean International does not typically consider Full Ship Charter requests within 6 months of the requested sail date and/or for those sailings booked above a pre-determined threshold.
+Royal Caribbean International does not typically consider Full Ship Charter requests within 12 months of the requested sail date and/or for those sailings booked above a pre-determined threshold.
+Charter should be planned at least a year in advance.
 Most clients charter one year in advance and some as far out as two or more years.

 To maximize value, the number of participants should be close to the double occupancy capacity of the ship under consideration.
 Should the chartered sailing fall below full double occupancy level, the client may be responsible for per person Onboard Revenue fees.
 Regardless of occupancy, the client may be responsible for meeting or exceeding a certain Onboard Revenue expectation.

 The charter rate provided to the client will be based on our standard product.
 Any requested change to standard operation may impact the charter rate or result in incremental fees.
 Examples are: